Thursday, June 25, 2009

 Screwed ...
 Or Not?

-I love being gay.
-I'd hate to be straight.
 Having said that, there is one thing about queerdom that bugs me -- namely, the expectation of sex whenever two guys date.

 I don't mean anticipation.
 I mean expectation.
 If you don't go to bed with a guy on the first date, he's flabbergasted.
 And if you're still just cuddling by Date 2, he's ready to throw his fishing line into another stream.
 Not that there's anything wrong with having sex 15 minutes after you've polished off dessert, but -- for the zillionth time -- I really want to develop some affection for the guy before jumping under the covers with him.